 If leaders or stakeholders are eager to implement a solution before a root cause is known, that solution may not be successful.
 “Have a discussion about the results they are seeking, rather than the solutions they have requested,” explains Dana Robinson, lead performance consultant at Handshaw and author of Performance Consulting: Moving Beyond Training.
 “Raise those questions in their minds so that they value getting that information before moving ahead with a solution.”

-Learn more about how the ATD model and how to improve your workforce's performance with ATD's Human Performance Improvement certificate.
+Learn more about how the ATD model and how to improve your workforce's performance with ATD's Improving Human Performance certificate.